nikodemus/foolang/README.md

       names and are not first class objects!
 - [ ] @import <namespace>.<Name> as: <Alias> 1h
 - [ ] @export <namespace>.<Name> as: <Alias> 1h
-- [ ] Support double-newline as eof after @ for interactive input.
-1h
-- [ ] foo(a, b, c) as alias to foo : a : b : c.
-5h
-- [ ] Parse into Global, LocalVariable, InstanceVariable, MethodParameter,
-      BlockParameter 5h
 - [ ] Replace the old parser and support ast changes in evaluator 20h
 - [ ] Change system class to system object 5h
 - [ ] Change ./foo to support @main 1h